itsacrimetorhyme/SurvivHacks/README.md

 ![alt text](http://i67.tinypic.com/357hs47.png "Survivio Banner")
-# Welcome to Surviv.io-Cheats(Actual working on client: 0.6.21)!
+# Welcome to Surviv.io-Cheats (Working on all modes for client version: 0.6.5 as of November 13, 2018)!
 This is a Surviv.io cheat loaded as a Chrome extension.
 It was originally developed by w3x731 and I've decided to continue the development of the code.